bahnk/SlideSeqFFPE/doc/steps.md

 ## Deduplication

-The deduplication step uses the UMI to remove any sort of duplicated reads.
+The deduplication step uses the UMIs to remove any sort of duplicated reads.
 This step is performed using [umi_tools dedup](https://umi-tools.readthedocs.io/en/latest/reference/dedup.html).
 Importantly, we run `umi_tools dedup` with the `--per-cell` parameter, which means that `umi_tools` will group the reads based on their bead barcode sequence before deduplication.
 **This is something we should talk about.**